CyVerse-learning-materials/neon_data_science/step4.rst

 *Build the Container yourself*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to develop the container you can download it from my Github repository
+If you want to develop your own containers you can download the example Singularity file from my `Github repository <https://github.com/tyson-swetnam/osgeo-singularity>`_ and make your own changes

 .. 	#### Comment: Step title should be descriptive (i.e. Cleaning Read data) ###

-Prerequisite: `Install Singularity on Atmosphere <https://cyverse-ez-quickstart.readthedocs-hosted.com/en/latest/>`_
+`EZ Install Singularity on Atmosphere or Jetstream <https://cyverse-ez-quickstart.readthedocs-hosted.com/en/latest/>`_

-Else, `install Singularity <https://singularity.lbl.gov/install-linux>`_ on your localhost or remote system.
+To `install Singularity <https://singularity.lbl.gov/install-linux>`_ on linux follow these instructions.

+CyVerse recently taught a `Container Bootcamp <https://cyverse-container-camp-workshop-2018.readthedocs-hosted.com/en/latest/index.html>`_ with in depth instructions for working with Docker and Singularity.

 As of early May 2018, Singularity is version `2.5.0`

   .. code-block :: bash